-We invite dialogue on how we can collaborate to realise this mahere mahi.
-We know that it is only through working with our marae and people that these projects will be given the breath of life.
+We invite dialogue on how we can collaborate to realise this programme of work.
+It is through working with our people and marae that these projects will be given the breath of life.